 Create the nonprofit corporation

 First, at the state level, the organization must submit formation papers to create a nonprofit corporation.
 In California, nonprofit corporations may form as a public benefit corporation or mutual benefit corporation.
 Once you have established a nonprofit corporation, you must appoint or elect a Board of Directors, adopt bylaws to set forth governance procedures.
-(Check out our appendix for sample bylaws for a nonprofit corporation.)

 Obtain tax exempt status